-The Lecturer should demonstrate a capacity to develop skills and competence to contribute to the strategic development of the discipline by developing a strong awareness of the wider environment, how the discipline is developing and how the School/Discipline can develop in the long term to optimise its contribution.
+The Senior Lecturer should contribute to the strategic development of the discipline by developing a strong awareness of the wider environment, how the discipline is developing and how the School/Discipline can develop in the long term to optimise its contribution.
 He /She must have the ability to make a strong case for the development of new programmes or engaging in joint programmes or collaborations that they feel will add long term value to the School/Discipline.

-- Has a clear overall vision for what the School/Discipline is trying to achieve and how their work fits in with the overall direction - Understands how the discipline is developing and brings this to bear on their work - Uses initiative to benchmark against other organisations and takes other opportunities to increase understanding of best practice across the system - Knows what research is being done within their area and what type of research will attract funding from which sources - Identifies opportunities for new modules and programmes by assessing what will be viable and of interest in the long term - Uses judgement to build and sell a persuasive case for resources/new programmes on behalf of their area/college - Creates, and takes advantage of, opportunities to market programmes to attract high quality postgraduate students - Able to negotiate for an area while recognising the realities and the resource restrictions and is willing to change and adapt to meet future needs
+- Has a clear overall vision for what the School/Discipline is trying to achieve and how their work fits in with the overall direction - Understands how the School /Discipline is developing and brings this to bear on their work - Uses initiative to benchmark against other organisations and takes other opportunities to increase understanding of best practice across the system - Knows what research is being done within their area and understands the optimum funding mechanisms - Identifies opportunities for new modules and programmes by assessing what will be viable and of interest in the long term - Uses judgement to build and sell a persuasive case for resources/new programmes on behalf of their Discipline/School/Collage - Creates, and takes advantage of, opportunities to market programmes to attract high quality postgraduate students - Able to negotiate for an area while recognising the realities and the resource restrictions and is willing to change and adapt to meet future needs